NefertitiM/deep-learning-challenge/README.md

 #### Steps Taken to Increase Model Performance

 1. **Adjusted Neurons**:
-   - Used a mix of 80 and 100 neurons across hidden layers to better capture the data's complexity.
+   - Used a mix of 80 and 100 neurons across hidden layers.

 2. **Activation Function**:
    - Continued using the sigmoid activation function for all hidden layers to maintain consistency.

 3. **Batch Normalization**:
-   - Implemented batch normalization after each hidden layer to stabilize learning and improve convergence speed.
+   - Implemented batch normalization after each hidden layer.

 4. **Dropout Regularization**:
    - Maintained dropout layers (20%) to reduce overfitting.

 5. **Learning Rate**:
-   - Kept the learning rate at 0.001 for steady convergence.
+   - Kept the learning rate at 0.001.

 6. **Batch Size**:
-   - Increased the batch size to 50 for potentially more stable gradient estimates.
+   - Increased the batch size to 50.

 7. **Limited Epochs**:
    - Limited training to 15 epochs to quickly evaluate performance without overfitting.